DataDog/KubeHound/pkg/kubehound/graph/CHEATSHEET.md

 g.V().hasLabel("Container").outE().inV().hasLabel("Node").path()
 ```

-List the possible attacks in a cluster with count:
+List the names of all possible attacks in a cluster with total count:

 ```groovy
 g.E().groupCount().by(label)